 There will be no Data tab in Power BI with Live link to construct measured ratios, columns, or tables.
 In the stage of the data source, you have to build all the calculations.
 This means creating all measured columns or measurements in SQL Server source tables if you have SQL Server as the source.
 Your modeling should be performed via the source of the data.
 You could only put in Power BI desktop.

 Formatting is also not available via the Power BI Modeling tab.
-So, if you want to set decimal points, or set a column type, it is not possible to use Power BI.
+So, if you want to set decimal points, or set a column type, it is not possible to do it within Power BI.
 You need to handle all of these using the data source (or Power Query, read further down).

 Full Visualization Support